 - 1. In the View Transactions window, right-click the transaction being disputed by the cardholder and select Actions > Create Chargeback. - 2.
 In the Chargebacks window, enter the details of the chargeback.
-Refer to Table 1 below for details.
+Refer to the table below for details.

-Figure 5: Create a Chargeback
+Figure 5: Figure 5: Create a Chargeback

-3. To create the chargeback request, click Create Chargeback.
+3 To create the chargeback request, click Create Chargeback.